toddfast/game-icons-net-font/README.md

 ### Use in desktop applications

 To use the fonts in other local applications, install the font using your operating system's font installation feature.
-For example, on OSX double-click the `.ttf` font file in Font Book and then choose "Install Font".
+For example, on OSX double-click the `.ttf` font file to open it in Font Book and then choose "Install Font".